conda/conda/docs/source/build_tutorials/postgis.rst

 of conda packages.
 We will use ``$PREFIX`` to inform the configure command of the location of the dependent packages listed in the build and run requirements of the conda recipe.

-In a text edit make a new file called build.sh with the following content in the postgis directory.
+In a text editor make a new file called build.sh with the following content in the postgis directory.

 .. code-block:: bash